metrorailings/OwlBlog/content/posts/week-13-insights-1.md

 The Chiefs also lost their mojo.
 Tyreek Hill shouldn't be dropping passes.
 Opposing defenses shouldn't be gifted interceptions.

+On a positive note, their defense has shown some moxie this year.
+Changing up a tendency was all it took for Teddy Bridgewater to throw an interception on a crucial drive.

 ***

 ## Chargers @ Bengals